Terms and Conditions

 ROYLE SAFARIS TOUR LEADERS

 Each holiday is graded 1 to 5.
 1 is Easy — for anyone with very little walking and most safaris are from a vehicle; 2 is Light — for anyone of any age used to some regular walking; 3 is Medium — for those with a measure of fitness or the unfit who are prepared to feel tired at times!
 4 is Increased Ability — for the keen walker and 5 is Difficult – for experienced walkers, trekkers and people who like to spend many hours everyday in the field determined to find the wildlife.
+Some of our tours are classed as 5 even though the physical toll is not as much as other lower classed tours – this is when the environment in which we are going is extreme (extreme cold, heat or altitude for example).

 These grades are not based just on the length of each day’s walk: the nature of the terrain, the altitude, average temperature and humidity, and the overall length of the trek are all taken into account.